tomhallmain/BookmarkManager/README.md

 # BookmarkManager

-A cross-browser bookmark management tool that helps you organize and find bookmarks across different browsers.
+A cross-browser bookmark manager that allows you to view, organize, and manage bookmarks across different browsers.
+It also supports sharing and syncing bookmarks between computers on the same network.

 ## Features
 - Load and manage bookmarks from multiple browsers: